The chart app lets you visualize records in multiple chart types including bar chart, line chart, scatter plot, pie chart, and donut chart.

 For line graphs and scatter plots, you also have the option of setting the Y-axis to always start at zero.

-Once you're done configuring the chart, you can hover over points on the chart to get more information about the underlying data.
+Once you're done configuring the chart, you can hover over points on the chart to get more information about the underlying data (note that we don't otherwise display the values as labels).
 Clicking on a point or bar will bring up the relevant record, or a relevant list of records.

 On a line chart or scatter plot, you can zoom in by clicking and dragging your mouse to define a range.